ibmdbanalytics/ibmdbpy/blogs/use_case.md

 ![png](output_20_1.png)

-Since the crime data is geocoded, we can use the geospatial functions from the python library geopandas to analyse the geometry and then retrieve the results in the form of a choropleth map based upon the variation of crime density of each borough.
-In order to achieve this, we first use the ST_Area function of dashDB spatial to obtain the area of each borough in square meters.
+5. Since the crime data is geo-coded(?), we can use the geospatial functions from the python library geopandas to analyse the geometry and then retrieve the results in the form of a choropleth map based upon the variation of crime density of each borough.
+In order to achieve this, we first use the ST_Area function of dashDB spatial to obtain the area of each borough in square kilometers.
 Following this, we find the number of crimes of type __"ROBBERY"__ in each borough in the year __2015__ using the ST_Within function and finally compute the density for each borough and try to visualise the results with __Leaflet__ library.
+FIXME: I would start with the number of crimes, and then area - it is more intuitive

+FIXME: please use loops instead of one variables per borough

 ```python
 # Read the data from dahsDB using ibmdbpy